BMW motorcycle tire removal and rim ding repair

 Stick the other iron in as far away as possible and lever it over.

 Keep working the irons farther apart.
 This one is about to come off.

-BMW motorcycle wheel with a disc, or double disc brake
+BMW motorcycle wheel with a disc or double disc brake

-Remove dings in a rim
+Removing dings in a rim

 This procedure only applies to the /2 alloy rims.
 They “push” around more easily than the /5 and later rims.
 I have had less success with steel rims.
 They tend to ding less but get a big “wow” in the rim over a larger area.
 The chrome easily gets damaged too.